Ethics, Service, and Professionalism Programs

 Leadership in the Law

 The faculty and staff of the Center hold leadership positions in our communities to promote competence and ethics in the practice of law.
-For example, we hold seats on the Attorney Grievance Commission, hearing panels for the Attorney Discipline Board and Character and Fitness Committee, and the Sections and Committees of the State Bar of Michigan on Law Practice and Management, Grievance, Criminal Issues Initiative, Pro Bono Working Group, Alternative Dispute Resolution, and Equal Access Initiative, among others.
+For example, in Michigan we hold seats on the Attorney Grievance Commission, hearing panels for the Attorney Discipline Board, and the Sections and Committees of the State Bar of Michigan on Character and Fitness, Law Practice and Management, Client Protection Fund, Alternative Dispute Resolution, Military Law, Pro Bono Month, and Equal Access Initiative.
+In Florida, we sit on the Florida Supreme Court’s Standing Committee on Fairness and Diversity, The Florida Bar’s Voluntary Bar Liaison Committee and the Diversity and Inclusion Committee, and the Thirteenth Judicial Circuit's Pro Bono and Professionalism Committees.
+In both states we hold leadership positions with local bar associations, and in Florida, we hold leadership positions with the Inn of Court.

 Pro Bono and Community Service Programs